Planning a Portugal West Coast road trip and want to skip the crowds?

 ⚠️ Park4Night does have a couple of listings closer to the water, but having driven it ourselves in a car… we’re not convinced that it would be a stress-free drive during the summer.

-We’re a little biased on this one since we live here now, but it is one of the top places to see in Portugal, especially in the big wave season (October to March)
+We’re a little biased on this one since we lived here for a couple of years, but it is one of the top places to see in Portugal, especially in the big wave season (October to March)

 It also happens to be where Lilly had her first beach trip and discovered the absolute joy of digging.
-She was a sandy mess within minutes and totally obsessed.
+She was a sandy mess within minutes and has been totally obsessed since (she literally starts crying in the van as soon as she gets a whiff of sea air)

 The fort is also open to visitors for €2 if you want to see the lighthouse up close and learn a bit more about the surfers who take on these giants.
 It’s also a great place to watch the surfing competition.